alexnec29/FreeCodeCamp/README.md

 # FreeCodeCamp
-All my projects made on FreeCodeCamp.org
+Here are all my miniprojects made on freecodecamp